fawda123/sgdepth_manu/README.md

 `ests_seg.RData` Seagrass depth of colonization estimates for entire segments (large radius)

+`irl_light.RData` Seagrass light requirements for Indian River Lagoon, slightly modified output from `secchi_doc` function, created in `light_irl` chunk

+`irl_seg.RData` Shapefile polygon of Indian River Lagoon, all segments

 `secc_all.RData` Secchi data for all of Florida from IWR40 database, created in sg_depth.RProj

-`secc_seg.RData` Secchi data for each segment, created in manuscript code cunk

 `secc_sum.RData` Summary of secchi observations by bay and segment from IWR40 database, also includes light requirement summaries from `irl_light.RData` and `tb_light.RData`

 `seg_summ.RData` Summarized data for table of segment characteristics

+`sg_shps.RData` Shapefiles of seagrass coverage polygons for each segment

 `sgpts_irl_2009.RData` All seagrass depth points for Indian River Lagoon (all segments)

 `sgpts_tb_2010.RData` All seagrass depth points for Tampa Bay (all segments)

-`sg_shps.RData` Shapefiles of seagrass coverage polygons for each segment

 `shps.RData` Multiple shapefiles for each segment, including all segment polygons, individual segment polygons, and seagrass depth points for each segment

-`irl_seg.RData` Shapefile polygon of Indian River Lagoon, all segments
+`tb_light.RData` Seagrass light requirements for Tampa Bay, slightly modified output from `secchi_doc` function, created in `light_tb` chunk

 `tb_seg.RData` Shapefile polygon of Tampa Bay, all segments